-- The animal will be required to be up to date on rabies vaccinations.
+- The animal will be required to be up to date on rabies vaccination.
 The date of the last rabies vaccination will be requested on the imaging ordering form.

 - If previous imaging studies are available, we request that they be provided to the radiologist to facilitate a complete imaging diagnosis.

-The animals should not eat for twelve hours prior to the procedure; therefore, please ask the owner to not feed their animal after 8 p.m. the night before the exam.
+The animals should not eat for 12 hours prior to the procedure; therefore, please ask the owner to not feed their animal after 8 p.m. the night before the exam.
 They should continue to provide free access to fresh water.
 The presence of food in the stomach makes it difficult for the ultrasound to evaluate the cranial abdomen on ultrasound exams.
-For CT/MR, the animal should be prepared as for any anesthetic event.

 - Scheduling and Appointment Duration - Ultrasound appointments are generally available every day, usually starting at 9:30 a.m.
 The veterinarian ordering the procedure needs to have recently examined the animal and must indicate on the ordering form that the animal is sufficiently stable to stay in a holding facility for up to 8 hours.
 The Veterinary Teaching Hospital will be glad to provide appointments for less stable patients but not through the outpatient service.
 A typical ultrasound exam takes about 45-60 minutes.